Improving access

 for collective healing

-Our person-centered approach enables us to address the eating disorder, co-occurring behavioral health needs, and social determinants of health for better outcomes.
+Our patient-centered care model enables us to address the eating disorder, co-occurring behavioral health needs, and social determinants of health for better outcomes.

-Virtual care enables us to overcome barriers and deliver effective care directly to people who need it — without pulling them out of their lives.
+Virtual care enables us to overcome barriers and deliver effective, efficient care directly to people who need it — without pulling them out of their lives, and at a fraction of the cost of typical care models.

 Americans will have an eating disorder in their lifetime